carrot/roots-browserify/README.md

 > **Note:** This project is in early development, and versioning is a little different.
 [Read this](http://markup.im/#q4_cRZ1Q) for more details.

+> **Note:** At the moment, due to an issue with browserify's dependency resolution, if you are using coffeescript it will still compile your files normally in addition to bundling them.

 ### Installation

 - make sure you are in your roots project directory